davish/davi.sh/src/content/blog/2023/03/the-right-questions.md

 1. Django and DRF are old, stable, and popular.
 I'm sure that tons of blog posts, StackOverflow answers, and books on the framework made it in to GPT-3's training corpus.
 2. My own knowledge enabled me to ask precise questions that were within the bound of possibility.
 I've worked for years with Django.
 Even though I'd forgotten many of the specifics, I still knew the general vocabulary of the framework and what it was capable of.
 I stayed away from asking for ChatGPT's opinion or asking high-level design or architecture questions.
 Based on my other experience with ChatGPT, I suspect that those kinds of questions are where the model is more likely to hallucinate.

 For now, at least, LLMs are most useful when the prompter has sufficient domain knowledge to form precise questions.
-I don't think the robots are here for *all* our jobs, just yet.
+I don't think the robots are here for *all* our jobs just yet.
 But this is a fast-moving field: we'll see what happens in the next 5 years – or even 5 months.